wjlow/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages.md

 {% tabs %}
   {% tab Slideup %}

   Our Slideups typically appear at the top and bottom of the app screen (you can set this when you create your message).
 These are great for alerting your users about new terms of service, cookies, and other snippets of information.
+[Creative Details for Slideups]({{ site.baseurl }}/user_guide/message_building_by_channel/in-app_messages/creative_details/slideup)!

   <br>